-It may interest you to have me read a short quotation from my message to the Legislature in 1931: "What is the State?
-It is the duly constituted to the Degradative in 1991; what is the State: It is the duly constituted representative of an organized society of human beings, created by them for their mutual protection and well-being.
-One of the duties of the State is that of earing for those of its citizens who find themselves the victims of such adverse circumstances as make them unable to obtain even the necessities of mere existence without the aid of others.
-In broad terms, I assert that modern society, acting through its government, owes the definite obligation to prevent the starvation or the dire want of any of its fellowmen and women who try to maintain themselves but cannot.
-To these unfortunate citizens aid must be extended by the government; not as a matunfortunate citizens ald must be extended by the government; not as a matter of charity, but as a matter of social duty."
+It may interest you to have me read a short quotation from my message to the Legislature in 1931:

+"What is the State?
+It is the duly constituted representative of an organized society of human beings, oreated by them for their mutual protection and well being.
+One of the duties of the State is that of caring for those of its citizens who find themselves the victime of such adverse circumstances as make them unable to obtain even the necessities of mere existence without the aid of others.

+"In broad terms, I assert that modern society, acting through its government, owes the definite obligation to prevent the starvation or the dire want of any of its fellow men and women who try to maintain themselves but cannot.
+To these unfortunate citizens aid must be extended by the government -- not as a matter of charity, but as a matter of social duty."

 That principle which I laid down in 1931, I reaffirm.
-I not only reaffirm it: I go a step further and asy that where the state itself is unable successfully to fulfill this obligation which lies upon it, it then becomes the positive of over duty of the Federal government to step in to help.
-In the words of our Democratic national platform the Federal government has a "continuous responsibility for human welfare, especially for the protection of children."
-That duty and responsibility the Federal government should carry out promptly, fearlessly and generously.
-It took the present Republican administration in Washington almost three years to recognize this principle.
-I have tration in Washington aimost three years to recognize this principle.
-I have recounted to you in other speeches, and it is a matter of general informa-tion, that for at least two years after the crash the only efforts made by the national administration to cope with the distress of unemployment were to deny its existence.
-When finally this year, after attempts at concealment and minimizing had failed, when they were at last forced to recognize the fact of suffering among millions of unemployed, appropriations of Federal funds for assistance to states were finally made.
+I not only reaffirm it, I go a step further and say that where the State itself is unable successfully to fulfill this obligation which lies upon it, it then becomes the positive duty of the Federal Government to step in to help.

+In the words of our Democratic national platform, the Federal Government has a "continuous responsibility for human welfare, especially for the protection of children."
+That duty and responsibility the Federal Government should carry out promptly, fearlessly and generously.

+It took the present Republican Administration in Washington almost three years to recognize this principle.
+I have recounted to you in other speeches, and it is a matter of general information, that for at least two years after the crash, the only efforts made by the National Administration to cope with the distress of unemployment, were to deny its existence.

-funds for assistance to states were finally made.
+When finally this year, after attempts at concealment and minimizing had failed, when they were at last forced to recognize the fact of suffering among millions of unemployed, appropriations of Federal funds for assistance to States were finally made.

-I think it is fair to point out that a complete program of unemployment relief was on my recommendation actually under way in the State of New York over a year ago and that in Washington relief funds in any large volume were not provided until this summer, and at that they were pushed through at the demand of the Congress rather than through the leadership of the President of the United States.
+I think it is fair to point out that a complete program of unemployment relief was on my recommendation actually under way in the State of New York over a year ago, and that in Washington relief funds in any large volume were not provided until this Summer and at that they were pushed through at the demand of Congress rather than through the leadership of the President of the United States.

-At the same time I have constantly reiterated my conviction that the expenditures of cities, states and the Federal government must be reduced in the interest of the Nation as a whole.
-I believe there are many ways in which such reduction of expenditures can take place, but I am utterly unwilling that economy should be practiced at the expense of starving people. unwrining mat economy should be practiced at the expense of starving people.
+At the same time, I have constantly reiterated my conviction that the expenditures of cities, States and the Federal Government must be reduced in the interest of the nation as a whole.
+I believe that there are many ways in which such reduction of expenditures can take place, but I am utterly unwilling that economy should be practiced at the expense of starving people.

 We must economize in other ways, but it shall never be said that the American people have refused to provide the necessities of life to those who, through no fault of their own, are unable to feed, clothe and house themselves.
-The first obligation of government is the protection of the welfare and well-being-the very existence of its citizens.
+The first obligation of government is the protection of the welfare and well-being -- the very existence of its citizens.